 In every Collaborative case, the client – you – are an integral part of the team, and this is because you and your spouse are the driving force behind the process.
 Your control over the process and the outcome is considerable.

-In addition to attorneys, coaches, child and financial specialists, you may choose to retain other experts or consultants such as appraisers, mortgage brokers or vocational experts.
-Unlike traditional litigated cases, where the parties hire competing experts to "fight it out," both parties in the collaborative process jointly retain the experts they need and consider the options the experts present.
-In Wisconsin we are fortunate to have a number of Affiliate members of CFLCW - experts in their field but also trained to deal with the unique issues that arise in a divorce.
+Your team may choose to retain other experts or consultants.
+Unlike traditional litigated cases, where the parties hire competing experts to “fight it out,” both parties in the collaborative process jointly retain the experts they need and consider the options the experts present.
+Here are some other Team options: